 Faerie didn’t need to pause, not really.
 An act, theatrics.

 He bowed a little, “In this shop that smells like rancid grease, I hereby offer Maggie Holt a ring from my finger, impregnated with my power, should you accept this deal.
-It bears a connection to me, and through it, the owner can draw out glamour until I’m spent of it.
-I’ll give it to you for one month’s time, thirty days.”
+It bears a connection to me, and through it, the owner can draw out glamour until I’m spent of it for one month’s time, thirty days.”

 Maggie managed to suppress her shock.
 She settled for being very still, her eyes fixated on the ring.
 Gold and obsidian, with the gold formed into branch-like protrusions.
 “You’ve lost it if you’re offering that.”